Data Compliance Comes Home

 The rising cost of fines and penalties increase pressure on businesses to comply with data privacy rules.
-And in case of non-compliance, the aftermaths can be severe: Businesses are witnessing a major hit on their bottom line as fines rise and reduced consumer trust affects the overall business.
+And in the case of non-compliance, the aftermaths can be severe: Businesses are witnessing a significant hit on their bottom line as fines rise, and reduced consumer trust affects the overall business.

-Recent news includes some of the biggest numbers in fines and restitution:
+Recent news includes some of the most significant numbers in fines and restitution:

 - FTC hit Facebook with a record-breaking $5 billion fine (9 percent of company revenue!) and ordered a privacy oversight.